dataform-co/dataform/content/docs/examples/projects/index.md

 ---
 title: Example projects
-subtitle: A list of example projects for Snowflake, BigQuery, and Redshift
+subtitle: A list of example projects for Snowflake, BigQuery, and Redshift.
 priority: 0
 ---